ControlSystemStudio/phoebus/docs/README.md

    This allows Phoebus source code to contribute to the documentation.
    For example, application modules will be added to the "Applications" section of the top-level documentation.

+   Additionally, the folders are also checked for `doc/images/` folders.
+   Resources used by the `index.rst` files should be places in this folder to ensure they are available to sphinx to generate the documenation.

 3) Preference Descriptions